Data Sciences Institute (DSI)

 Advancing data science discovery via software development support

 Data science research is becoming increasingly reliant on complex computer programming, but many researchers lack the training or experience in software engineering to develop effective and reliable software.
-The DSI’s software development program supports faculty and scientists at the University of Toronto and external funding partners to accelerate their research by providing access to highly skilled software developers to refine or enhance existing software and improve usability and robustness, build new tools, and disseminate research software.
+The Data Science Institute (DSI) software development program supports faculty and scientists at the University of Toronto and external funding partners to accelerate their research by providing access to highly skilled software developers to refine or enhance existing software and improve usability and robustness, build new tools, and disseminate research software.
 The DSI hopes to help develop software for researchers that can be accessed across disciplines and support reproducible processes.

 Coming out of the first call for this competitive program, six researchers and their teams will be able to work with a DSI software developer to build high quality and adaptable software.
 The research projects reflect a wide range of fields, from humanities, social sciences, and life sciences.